 who meet one of five criteria, which can be found here.
 If you have questions about whether you qualify, please contact the program coordinator.

 - The following programs will require GMAT/GRE scores for Spring 2022 admissions.

 - MA in Economics

 - MSBA in Finance

-- Doctoral programs are not waiving GRE/GMAT requirements.
+- All Doctoral programs

 - Rudi E. Scheidt School of Music

 - They have waived the requirement for the GRE in the Ph.D. musicology program.
 None of their other programs require the GRE.